-A 2021 study involving 1,519 people with arthritis and other musculoskeletal conditions found that only 5% of the participants experienced flare-ups following the COVID-19 vaccine and that 1.2% experienced severe flare-ups.
+A 2021 study involving 1,519 people with arthritis and other musculoskeletal conditions found that only 5 in 100 of the participants experienced flare-ups following the COVID-19 vaccine, and only 1.2% experienced severe flare-ups.

 This article discusses why it is important to get the COVID-19 vaccine.
 It also looks at how safe and effective the vaccine is for those with arthritis.

 It is important for a person to get the COVID-19 vaccine if they are medically able to do so.